 - Keep the dog’s collar and tags on at all time.
 If you have a safety tag, put that on at the beginning of the stay or walk and don’t take it off until the booking ends.

-- Use a fixed-length leash instead of a flexi-lead: flexi-leads can snap.
+- Use a fixed-length lead instead of a flexi-lead: flexi-leads can snap.

 - Use a properly-fitted harness instead of a collar to add extra security.

-- Never leave a dog alone outside, even in a fenced yard or on a balcony.
-Especially at first, we recommend taking the dog outside on a leash at all times until you get an idea of how they react to being outside with you.
+- Never leave a dog alone outside, even in a fenced garden or on a balcony.
+Especially at first, we recommend taking the dog outside on a lead at all times until you get an idea of how they react to being outside with you.

-- If the yard isn’t fenced, leave the dog on a leash at all times when they’re outside—even if the owner tells you it’s okay.
+- If the garden isn’t fenced, leave the dog on a lead at all times when they’re outside—even if the owner tells you it’s okay.

 - Take a walk around the fence outside to check for gaps or holes.
 Block them if you can.